Jophmukendi/Web-Hosting-Infrastructure/docs/Linux_Server_Configuration.md

 >
 > During the server configuration process, record important information such as Docker network names, volume names, container names, application directories, and mounted paths in a text file (for example, `server-configuration.txt`).
 Maintaining a deployment record simplifies future administration, troubleshooting, and infrastructure updates.

-# Part 2 — Linux Server Configuration and DevOps

-After provisioning the AWS infrastructure, the next phase configures the Ubuntu server as a production-ready hosting platform.
-This section installs Docker, creates the container networking environment, provisions persistent storage, and deploys the MySQL database container that will support multiple web applications.
+---

+## Deployment Guide

+The following sections describe each server configuration step in detail.

-### Step 10 – Install Docker Engine
+# Step 1 – Install Docker Engine

 Docker is a containerization platform that packages applications and their dependencies into isolated containers.
 Containerization simplifies application deployment, improves scalability, and allows multiple services to run independently while sharing the same operating system.